VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -dryRun
      Whether to check only config files without running vmalert.
 The rules file are validated.
 The -rule flag must be specified.
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
-By default only IPv4 TCP and UDP is used -envflag.enable
+By default, only IPv4 TCP and UDP is used -envflag.enable
      Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string